GrandComicsDatabase/gcd-django/README.md

 host crashed after many years of service.
 Due to both of these facts, there remain some oddities and things that you would not see in a modern Django system.

-The current production code runs on Django 1.8, although there is a project underway to bring it up to Django 1.11.
+The current production code runs on Django 1.11.

 ## Reporting or Examining Bugs